thirdball/csc208/math.md

 An implication is basically an "if...then" statement.

+Let p and q be propositions.
+The proposition "p implies q" denoted by p -> q is called implication.
+It is false when p is true and q is false and is true otherwise.
+In p -> q, p is called the hypothesis and q is called the conclusion.

 Example:

  **P -> Q**: If statement P is true, then statement Q must also be true.